Correlation Between QBE Insurance and Singapore Reinsurance

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in QBE Insurance Group are ranked lower than 6 (%) of all global equities and portfolios over the last 90 days.
-Despite nearly uncertain basic indicators, QBE Insurance may actually be approaching a critical reversion point that can send shares even higher in April 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in QBE Insurance Group are ranked lower than 11 (%) of all global equities and portfolios over the last 90 days.
+Despite nearly uncertain basic indicators, QBE Insurance reported solid returns over the last few months and may actually be approaching a breakup point.

 Risk-Adjusted Performance